chetanreddyv/BetterLlama/Quantization-FTW.md

 learnings: Llama 3B 8bit quantized is better than Llama 1B full precision.

-Initially i fine tuned llama 1B model to give it the ability to think (step by step reasoning before answer), after a lot of testing I can see that model is not capturing complex pattern and is only good for basic tasks.
+Initially, I fine-tuned the Llama 1B model to enable it to think step by step before providing an answer.
+However, after extensive testing, I’ve realized that the model lacks the ability to grasp complex patterns and is only suitable for basic tasks.

 ### **1. Model Size & Memory Efficiency**
 - **Quantized 3B**: Even with 3× more parameters, quantization (e.g., 8-bit) reduces memory usage significantly.
 For example: